RBorn02/BeVIT/README.md

 TODO:

-      - Update Linear Probe for ImageNet and Multi GPU
+      - Look into fine tuning procedure more for Swin Transformer
+      - Object Detection, Segmentation if enough time
       - Remove some redundencies